Tim Roemer: Political career

-Tim Roemer entered politics by serving on the staff of U.S. Representative John Brademas of Indiana (1978–1979) while still in college.
-After completing his doctorate, he served on the staff of U.S. Senator Dennis DeConcini of Arizona (1985–1989).
+Tim Roemer entered politics by serving on the staff of United States Houses of Representatives member John Brademas of Indiana (1978–1979) while still in college.
+After completing his doctorate, he served on the staff of United States Senate member Dennis DeConcini of Arizona (1985–1989).

-In 1990 Roemer ran and won as a Democrat in 1990 to represent Indiana's 3rd congressional district, his boss' former district, serving six terms in Congress from 1991 to 2003.
-While in the House, Roemer served on the Intelligence, Education and Workforce, and Science committees.
+In 1990, Roemer ran and won as a Democrat in 1990 to represent Indiana's 3rd congressional district, his boss' former district, serving six terms in Congress from 1991 to 2003.
+While in the House, Roemer served on the United States congressional committees of the United States House Permanent Select Committee on Intelligence, the United States House Committee on Education and Workforce, and the United States House Committee on Science, Space, and Technology.
 He did not run for reelection in 2002.

 Tim Roemer voted in favor of the General Agreement on Tariffs and Trade (GATT), the African Growth and Opportunity Act, and the Caribbean Basin Initiative.
 He opposed the North American Free Trade Agreement (NAFTA), feeling it provided incentives for businesses to move out of the country (as may have happened in his district).
 Roemer voted against presidential fast-track trade promotion authority, believing that the United States should have been stricter in its enforcement of existing agreements.

-Much of Roemer's efforts during his congressional career were related to improving education.
+Much of Roemer's efforts during his congressional career were related to improving Education in the United States.
 He was the principal author of the Ed-Flex bill, which encouraged states to seek innovative approaches to education.
 Roemer was the chief sponsor of the "Transition to Teaching" bill that helped address teacher shortages by recruiting and training professionals to become teachers.
-Roemer was also the lead sponsor of the five-year reauthorization of Higher Education Act, which reduced interest rates on student loans, increased Pell Grants, increased funding for teacher training, and expanded aid to families.
+Roemer was also the lead sponsor of the five-year reauthorization of Higher Education Act of 1965, which reduced rates of interest on student loans, increased Pell Grants, increased funding for teacher training, and expanded aid to families.